 \section{Threat Model}

+As per \citet{carlini2019evaluating}, we define the adversary's knowledge, capabilities, and goals to ensure analysis for worst-case robustness.
+We did not implement any additional defenses as our goal for this work is to explore the impact of these techniques for small perturbation budgets that are difficult to detect using the current state-of-the-art defenses \cite{tjeng2017evaluating}.
+Considering the attack success rate with incorporated defenses and data transformation techniques is left for future work.

-As per \citet{carlini2019evaluating}, in this section we define the adversary's knowledge, capabilities, and goals to ensure analysis for worst-case robustness.
-Adversarial examples can be present in white-box and black-box threat models.
-In this paper, we use a white-box attack where the adversary has full access to the trained neural network model, the defense used, along with the data distribution at test time \citep{athalye2018obfuscated}.
+\paragraph{Knowledge} We use a white-box attack where the adversary has full access to the trained neural network model, the defense used, along with the data distribution at test time.
 We consider this attack because white-box attacks are more powerful than black-box attacks, as a white-box attack can reach a 100\% success rate.
-Additionally, we consider evasion attacks where the adversaries can attack only during model deployment, meaning that they can only tamper with the input data after the deep learning model is trained.
-We utilize evasion attacks rather than poisoning attacks in this work because, even though poisoning attacks are effective, they require that the attacker access training data while being used to train a victim model.
-This assumption is often unrealistic, so poisoning attacks are not too severe against machine learning applications \citep{kwon2018friend}.
+Additionally, we consider evasion attacks where the adversaries can attack only during model deployment, meaning that they tamper with the input data after the deep learning model is trained.

-\paragraph{Adversarial Examples} Given a data point $x$ and a classifier $C$, an adversarial sample $x'$ satisfies two properties: (1) $D(x, x') < \epsilon$ for some distance metric $D$, and (2) $C(x) \neq C(x')$ \citep{athalye2018obfuscated}.
-In other words, an adversarial input would be one such that $x$ is perturbed with a budget lower than some small $\epsilon$ such that it is classified incorrectly.
-Since it is not misclassified to some specific $y'$, simply any class as long as it is not the correct label $y$, this is known as an untargeted attack.
-Although targeted attacks are more powerful concerning the attack success rate, we are considering an untargeted attack since these attacks are more effiecient (i.e., require a more limited perturbation budget) \citep{kwon2018friend, carlini2017towards}.
-This smaller perturbation budget allows for an adversary to efficiently deploy the attack undetected \citep{carlini2017towards}.
-Therefore, it is more beneficial to understand how these dimensionality reduction techniques impact a model's performance with harder to detect perturbations.
-For this work, we consider $0 < \epsilon \leq 1.0$ \citep{tjeng2017evaluating}.
+\paragraph{Capabilities} For the attack method, we use the iterative optimization-based method of \citet{carlini2017towards}.
+We selected this attack model due to its high success at crafting effective adversarial samples with the lowest distortion \cite{carlini2017towards}.
+Specifically, we have used the Carlini \& Wagner $l_{\infty}$ implementation from the Adversarial Robustness Toolbox by IBM Research \cite{art2018}.
+Some minor hyperparameters were modified to create adversarial attacks that reduced the accuracy of our model are the learning rate and confidence, set to 0.01 and 0.5, respectively.